arcbtc/clichelnbits/README.md

 Quick install for setting up <a href="https://github.com/lnbits/lnbits-legend">LNbits Legend</a> on a cheap VPS runining a <a href="https://github.com/fiatjaf/cliche">Cliche lite-node</a> and requesting a <a href="https://github.com/btcontract/hosted-channels-rfc">hosted channel</a> for instant inbound liquidity! 👀 🚀

 * Get a cheap Ubuntu 20.04 VPS at <a href="https://www.lunanode.com/">Lunanode</a>
-* Go register a domain and set an "A" reord for your Lunanode VPS ip address
+* Register a domain with some registra and set an "A" reord for your Lunanode VPS ip address
 ![image](https://user-images.githubusercontent.com/33088785/182130029-7f063ec4-f7fe-4263-9ed9-00d127f047cf.png)

 ## Installation